theheking/intro-to-r/content/2_datatypes.md

 matrix(1:9, nrow = 3, ncol = 3)

 ```
-However, when we want to fill the matrix row wise, we can start using different arguements.
+However, when we want to fill the matrix row wise, we can start using different arguments.
-We will use the `byrow` arguement to fill matrix row-wise using boolean T/F.
+We will use the `byrow` argument to fill matrix row-wise using boolean T/F. This is an example of a <i>default</i> argument which means it will have a automatic value assigned, so does not need to be specified, unlike a <i>keyword</i> argument.

 ```
 x <- matrix(1:9, nrow=3, byrow=TRUE)
 ```